wins1ey/LibreSplit/docs/AutoSplitters.md

     end
 end
 ```
-* A lot has changed, we now have 3 variables, one represents the current state while the other the old state of isLoading, we also loadCount which is where we will store the amounts we entered the loading screen
+* We now have 3 variables, one represents the current state while the other the old state of isLoading, we also have loadCount getting updated in the `update` function which will store how many times we've entered the loading screen
-* The update function was also added, we are incrementing the value in loadCount by 1 everytime we leave a loading screen. we are now sucesfully keeping track of the loading screens :D

 ### `start`
-In this function we tell the emulator when to start a run, this only really matters when the timer is not running (0 seconds).
-Whenever we return true the timer will start, once the timer is running its return value doesnt matter
+This tells LAST when to start the timer.\
+_Note: LAST will ignore any start calls if the timer is running._
 * Runs every 1000 / `refreshRate` milliseconds
 ```lua
 process('GameBlaBlaBla.exe')